matefernandezcc/SaldoSube-for-Alexa/alexa-remote-control/README.md

-# alexa-remote-control
+# Alexa remote control usage
-control Amazon Alexa from command Line
+Control Amazon Alexa from command Line

+### Settings
 The settings can now be controlled via environment variables.
 ```
 BROWSER         - the User-Agent your browser sends in the request header
 AMAZON          - your Amazon domain
 ALEXA           - the URL you would use for the Alexa Web App
 CURL            - location of your cURL binary
 OPTS            - any cURL options you require
 TMP             - location of the temp dir
 SPEAKVOL        - the volume for speak messages ( if set to 0, volume levels are left untouched)
 NORMALVOL       - if no current playing volume can be determined, fall back to normal volume
 VOLMAXAGE       - max. age in minutes before volume is re-read from API
 DEVICEVOLNAME   - a list of device names with specific volume settings (space separated)
 DEVICEVOLSPEAK  - a list of speak volume levels - matching the devices above
-DEVICEVOLNORMAL - a list of normal volume levels- matching the devices above
-                  (current playing volume takes precedence for normal volume)
+DEVICEVOLNORMAL - a list of normal volume levels- matching the devices above (current playing volume takes precedence for normal volume)
 REFRESH_TOKEN   - the new preference over EMAIL/PASSWORD can be obtained here: https://github.com/adn77/alexa-cookie-cli
 ```
+---

+### Commands
 ```
 alexa-remote-control [-d <device>|ALL] -e <pause|play|next|prev|fwd|rwd|shuffle|repeat|vol:<0-100>> |
                     -b [list|<"AA:BB:CC:DD:EE:FF">] | -q | -n | -r <"station name"|stationid> |